anibalacatania/libresense2/README.md

 #### Running the Board

-Let’s assume we are using the two files presented above, to run the board app, from an R console type:
+Let’s assume we are using the two files presented above (download them in the same folder as running the R session), to run the board app, from an R console type:

 ``` r
 libresense::run_board(answers_dir = "Answers/")